 It is very important to note that any expense must be related to City affairs.
 Public property and funds may not be used for any private or personal purpose.
 Courts have ruled that this prohibition includes personal political purposes.
-For example, reimbursement could not be allowed to pay for meals at a meeting designed to discuss political or campaign strategies.
+For example, reimbursement is not allowed to pay for meals at a meeting designed to discuss political or campaign strategies.
 It would also be generally inappropriate for City funds to pay for a meal or other expenses of a private citizen attending a meeting.

-City budgetary practices and accounting controls apply to expenditures within the City Council budget.
-Funds for Council member travel and attendance at conferences are finalized in the annual budget.
+City budgetary practices and accounting controls apply to expenditures within the City Council travel/training budget.
+Expense reimbursement if further outlined in the City of Portola Personnel Policies and Procedures Manual and resolution No. 2000, A Resolution of the City Council of the City of Portola Adopting Travel Expense and Reimbursement Policies for City Council Members, Appointed Members of the City Commissions and Advisory Committees and Employees of the City of Portola.
 Council members should plan travel which follows the annual budget.
-If travel is requested that exceeds the annual budget, action of the City Council must be taken to amend the budget.
+If travel is requested that exceeds the budgeted amount, action of the City Council must be taken to amend the budget.